defacto64/qwac_detector/README.md

 * Lookup certificate into the EU Trust Services Lists.
 * Check if the issuing CA is an active QTSP enabled for QWACs.
 * Make QWAC information available to the popup window.
-* Enable the clickable EU Trust Mark icon in address bar.
+* Enable the clickable EU Trust Mark icon in the toolbar.

 ## Credits
 This WebExtensions uses the following third-party libraries and/or services: